 Compared to Yoast, Wix generates a relatively compact blog post markup — about 30 lines compared to Yoast’s 200+ lines.

-Here’s an example of Wix post markup from this blog post.
+Here’s an example of Wix post markup:

 Let’s look at the structured data sections common to Yoast SEO and Wix.